Upgrade your code to the Universal CRT

 /NODEFAULTLIB linker option on the command line, then you must update your list of libraries to include the new, refactored libraries.
 Replace the old CRT library, for example, libcmt.lib, libcmtd.lib, msvcrt.lib, or msvcrtd.lib, with the equivalent refactored libraries.
 For information on the specific libraries to use, see CRT Library Features.

 Deployment and redistribution of the Universal CRT

-You can use the UCRT on any version of Windows supported by Visual Studio 2015 or Visual Studio 2017.
-You can redistribute it using a vcredist package for supported versions of Windows other than Windows 10.
+You can use the UCRT on any version of Windows supported by Visual Studio 2015 or later.
+You can redistribute it using a vcredist package for supported versions of Windows before Windows 10.
 The vcredist packages include the UCRT components and automatically install them on Windows operating systems that do not have them installed by default.
 For more information, see Redistributing Visual C++ Files.

 App-local deployment of the UCRT is supported, though not recommended for both performance and security reasons.
 The DLLs for app-local deployment are included as part of the Windows SDK, under the redist subdirectory.
 The DLLs required include ucrtbase.dll and a set of APISet forwarder DLLs named api-ms-win-subset.dll.
 The set of DLLs required on each operating system varies, so we recommended that you include all of the DLLs when you use app-local deployment.
 For additional details and caveats about app-local deployment, see Deployment in Visual C++.

 Changes to the Universal CRT functions and macros